Financial independence also means responsibility.

 Sometimes savings isn’t quite enough to cover unplanned emergencies.
 Establishing a credit card for emergencies can come in handy for the unexpected.
 And it can help you gain a credit score!
 Learn more about how to build good credit and why it’s so important.

-If you haven’t ever borrowed money, you may need to have someone with an established credit history to be on a credit card with you.
+If you haven’t ever borrowed money, you may need to have someone with an established credit history to be a joint owner on a credit card with you.
 That isn’t always the case though, and we are here to help answer any questions you have about starting a credit card for the first time.

 4 - Use eServices to Access Your Money from Anywhere